Should You Get An Electrical Inspection?

 You know that when buying a home, a property inspection is vital.
 But what about an electrical inspection?

 What does your electrical inspection mean?
-It means that someone has checked for loose-fitting outlets, checked the fuse boxes and circuit breakers.
+It means that someone has checked for loose-fitting outlets, assessed the fuse boxes, and reviewed the circuit breakers.
 Everything electrical is tested and double-checked.

 Why should you bother?
 Electricity is a powerful force that leads to another powerful force — fire.
 There are more than 165,000 electrical-related home fires in any given year.
 On average, 900 people lose their lives to these fires each year.